 The Gold Rolex Price and Other Gold Rolex Watches

 Regardless of the specific color, all Rolex gold is now 18 karat and produced in-house by Rolex’s own foundry.
 When it comes to materials, Rolex only uses the finest alloys in a tireless quest for perfection, and specifically engineers its gold for maximum longevity and brilliance.

 Rolex’s foundry currently produces all of the gold that it uses for its watches, along with the specialized 904L stainless steel alloy that the brand calls Oystersteel.
 However, since the Rolex Day-Date is only offered in precious metals, you won’t find any Oystersteel or two-tone options in the Rolex President lineup.

-In more recent years, Rolex has increased the use of gold across its various watch collections, and now even some of the brand’s most tool-like collections such as the Sea-Dweller now offer a two-tone option.
+In more recent years, Rolex has increased the use of gold across its various watch collections, and now even some of the brand’s most tool-like collections such as the Sea-Dweller and Explorer now offer a two-tone option.
 At the present time, the Submariner, Daytona, GMT-Master II, Sky-Dweller, Datejust, Yacht-Master, Cellini, and Pearlmaster collections all offer solid gold models.
 However, despite modern trends typically favoring sports watches, it is still the Rolex President that remains the world’s most iconic gold watch.